 An absence on the due date of a major assignment (essay, lab report, project, etc.) or exam may not extend the due date of that assignment.
-The student should expect to submit the work and/or make-up the exam soon after his/her return.
+The student should expect to submit the work and/or make-up the exam soon after their return.
 Likewise, absences during the preparation time of a major assignment may not extend the due date.
 Please see the course syllabi for specific guidelines regarding make-up work following absences.

 The official school calendar lists a number of "R and R" weekends.
 These are designated as school-wide "no homework" weekends.
-Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the Mondays following.
+Teachers will not assign homework over these weekends and tests and quizzes will not be administered on the first day following an "R and R" weekend.
 It may be the case that a long-term or multi-day project is given well before and due a few days after an "R and R" weekend; students will need to stick to a disciplined work schedule so as to enjoy the well-deserved time off.